eiribarev18/generala-approves/contributing.md

 - A `;` should be put after **every** line of code.
 - There should be a space between the `:` after the property name and its value.
 - Colours should be specified using their hex code `#rrggbb` (`#ff0000` instead of `rgb(255,0,0)`) or `#rrggbbaa`.
+- There should be an empty line between rulesets

 Example:
 ```css